 How people communicate with organisations has also changed, and the most obvious way this can be seen is in CVs.
 Don’t discount a person because their CV doesn’t meet your expectations of what a CV should be.

 This content doesn’t necessarily need to be solely relevant to the organisation but can also be relevant to the sector or the specialities within the sector.

 Action 1: If people are unsuccessful in an application do you simply send a PFO and leave it at that?
 If so, consider an outreach programme that keeps people up to date about things happening in your organisation.
 That way, if something that is more suitable to them comes up, they’re more likely to reapply.
-The team in Accenture are very good at this.

 Well constructed sites that offer more than just a list of the roles available will increase return visits.
 Joining an organisation is no longer a short-term decision.